HausDAO/daohaus-website/docs/users/boosts/boosts.md

 ## Who can build Boosts?

 Boosts in the DAOhaus Ecosystem can be built by any community developers.

-We will be releasing more tutorials, documentation & grants soon, so stay tuned here!
+To learn more visit our developer documenation: [How to build a Boost](../../devs/new-boosts.mdx)